defund12/defund12.org/_emails/README.md

 ## File naming conventions

-Please use spaces when creating new markdown files and directories.
+Please use underscores for spaces when creating new markdown files and directories.
 For example:

 ```
 _emails/us/california/san_francisco.md